kdn0325/react-native-device-runner/README.md

 # React Native Device Runner

 Automatically detects connected physical devices and runs your React Native or Expo app with a single command.
+Works seamlessly with both Expo and React Native CLI projects.

 ## 📋 Requirements